claygiffin/100-coaches-site/src/pages/services/index.md

       image: /uploads/peter-bregman.jpg
       provider: Bregman Partners
       title: Emotional Courage Training
+    - description: >-
+        Recognized as one of the 50 leading business thinkers in the world by Thinkers50, and a Top Influencer on Linkedin, Whitney Johnson is an expert on disruptive innovation and personal disruption.
+Her proprietary framework is complemented by a deep understanding of how executives, teams, and organizations create and destroy value.
+Whitney works with organizations of all sizes to optimize their human capital, offering insight into how leaders must work together to leverage the talent and leadership of their company.
+      image: /uploads/wj14.gif
+      provider: Whitney Johnson
+      title: Disruptive Innovation and Personal Disruption
+    - description: >
+        Over 5 million people use our Business Model Canvas.
+Join them by using our platform and services to clearly understand customers, create better products, and grow businesses.
+Enterprise teams can train at our Cloud Academy and receive coaching through our Innovation Sprints.
+Smaller companies can take our Online Courses, use our Web App, and download free resources.
+      image: /uploads/Alexander-Osterwalder.jpg
+      provider: Strategyzer
+      title: 'Understand customers, create better products, and grow businesses'
     - description: >
         Former President & CEO, Boeing Commercial Airplanes, Boeing Information, Space and Defense Systems, and The Ford Motor Company Renowned for his